-Thanks for coming to my session today at TESOL 2016.
+Thanks for coming to my session today at the Sunshine State TESOL 2016.
 I hope I was able to help you open some doors to a few adjacent possibilities for engaging your Generation C students.
+I also hope you will be interested in joining me tomorrow for my break out session on Bricks, Clicks & Teacher Tricks.
 Please remember, this page was designed to function as your outsourced memory for today’s content.
 Feel free to use it and share it as you see fit.
 And, if you think of some ideas that I missed, feel free to share those with me.
 I am always happy to help guest authors share their favorite Teacher Tricks.

 Have You Met Tega?